 When people think of Vietnam, their minds usually go straight to the classic destinations; Hanoi, Ho Chi Minh City, Hoi An!
 However, the hidden gem of Tam Coc was probably one of my favourite places in Vietnam!
 It’s an ideal place to relax for a few days and unwind from the hectic, hussle & bustle of Hanoi.

 Tam Coc is home to some of the most stunning sights Vietnam has to offer and is definitely worth visiting during your time in the north!
 Known as ‘Ha Long Bay on land’, Tam Coc is part of the Trang An complex, a UNESCO World Heritage Site.
-Although Ninh Binh is larger, with more amenities, the real charm of the area lies in Tam Coc.
+Although Ninh Binh is larger, with more amenities, the real charm of the area lies in Tam Coc!
+Here is a guide on how to have a great time in Tam Coc.

 Best Things to do in Tam Coc

-If you’re short on time in Tam Coc, the Mua Caves and Trang An Landscape Complex are definite must dos!
+If you’re short on time in Tam Coc, I recommend the Mua Caves and Trang An Landscape Complex as definite must-dos!

 Hang Mua

 The caves themselves can be found at the bottom of the mountain.
-But they are less spectacular, so go straight for the hike!
+I think these were less spectacular, so I recommend go straight for the hike!

 The Hang Mua Peak actually consists of two peaks.
-I highly recommend leaving enough time to climb both, as they offer different views.
-Luckily you won’t have to climb each from ground level, as the divide for the two peaks is near the top.
+I recommend leaving enough time to climb both, as they offer different views and experiences.
+Luckily you won’t have to climb each from ground level, as the split for the two peaks is near the top.
 You’re only have 100 steps, or so, to get to the top.

 The highest peak (which most people do) is home to a stone carved dragon, that watches over the valley.
 It plays an important role in Vietnamese culture, with locals believing it’s crucial for rain and agriculture.
 The views from here are incredible!
 I was fortunate that it was too busy when I went…probably as I chose the hottest time of day to go.
 But I heard from people who went early in the morning, or near sunset, that it was packed at this main peak.